 How I earn money and spend my time as a professional artist

-The beginning of 2025 marks three full calendar years out of full time work for me.
-I wanted to celebrate this major shift in my life with some super fun stats πŸŽ‰
+The beginning of 2026 marks four full calendar years out of full time work for me and the second year I am celebrating this shift in my life with some super fun stats πŸŽ‰

-The main takeaway from this exercise is something many of us already know: making a living as a professional artist is extremely difficult.
-While I benefit from a number of structural privileges (being white and middle class are two examples), there are some factors which affect my earning capacity, primarily that I am autistic and manage mental illness.
-Another potentially relevant factor is that I take great pleasure in spending money and acquiring things.
+My main takeaway from completing this exercise hasn't changed: making a living as a professional artist remains extremely difficult.
+While I benefit from a number of structural privileges (being white, cis and middle class are three examples), there are some factors which affect my earning capacity, primarily that I am autistic and manage mental illness.
+Other potentially relevant factors are that I live alone and take great pleasure in spending money and acquiring things.

 MONEYπŸ’°